 DEQ received 1 comment in this category from commenter 2 listed in the Commenter section below.

 Response There were no further discussions or actions that took place during the public comment period that changes the proposed rules.
-However, DEQ will send a link of the EQC package to all who commented on the proposed rules prior to the EQC meeting.
+DEQ will send a link of the EQC package to all who commented on the proposed rules before the EQC meeting.

 Comment OAR 340-230-0030: This general definition section should be revised to state specifically that it does not apply to OAR 340-230-0415 and 340-230-0500.
 In addition, it is unclear what is meant by the sentence "Applicable definitions have the same meaning as those provided in 40 CFR 60.51c."